dili91/testvox/README.md

   # ...
 Steps that generate test results ...

-  - uses: ./ # Uses an action in the root directory
+  - uses: dili91/testvox@v0.1.0
     name: Generate Slack report from Junit results
+    # if: always() // might be needed, depending on your pipeline
     id: generate_slack_report
     with:
       include_skipped: true